nootify/PinguBot/README.md

 To run the automatic setup script, a Linux distro with Bash is required.

 ## Installation
-To automatically install and set everything, run the included `setup.sh` script.
+To automatically install and set everything, run `setup.sh` in the `scripts` directory.

 ### Depedencies
 To install the dependencies manually, run the following: